-Think, Pair, Share a 750 Word Opinion Essay: Each Team will watch two of these movies, as assigned from the list below, Think, Pair, Share and One 750 Word Opinion Essay (10%): Each Team will watch the two movies assigned to their team, participate in a three week group discussion comparing the movies, and write an essay on the comparison.
-For the essay follow these instructions: Explain, discuss, and analyze the themes of the movies, the spiritual and religious traditions, and how the stories affected you.
+Think, Pair, Share and One 750 Word Opinion Essay (10%): Each Team will watch the two movies assigned to their team, participate in a three week group discussion comparing the movies, and write an essay on the comparison.

+For the essay follow these instructions:

+Explain, discuss, and analyze the themes of the movies, the spiritual and religious traditions, and how the stories affected you.
 Although you need to reference the plot, storyline and characters so your readers will know what you are talking about, do not retell the full stories for me.

 Analyze!
 Compare what you have learned about other religions and religious practices to discuss common themes and similarities or significant differences.
 You must demonstrate significant participation in the team discussion (three or more comments/opinions) for your paper to be accepted, participate in a group discussion comparing the movies, and write an essay on one of them.